PatWyr/Test/README.md

   `jdbi-orm` should not attempt to generate SELECTs on behalf of the programmer (except for the very basic ones related to CRUD);
   instead it should simply allow SELECTs to be passed as Strings, and then map the result to an object of programmer's choosing.
+* The entities are hand-written, tailored towards your needs, committed in git and they are never overwritten by a code generator.
+The downside is that you need to write them by hand, there is no code generator to generate those.

 Please read [Back to Base - make SQL great again](http://mavi.logdown.com/posts/5771422) for the complete explanation of ideas behind this framework.